qeffects/pluto-packages/README.md

 If you have a single entrypoint file it can be named init.lua and later users can just `require("packageName")` Alternatively `require("packageName.arbitraryFile")` will also work

+## Template repo

+I made a template repository to initiate a basic pluto module here: https://github.com/qeffects/plutoTemplate, feel free to use it